OpenNebula/addon-appmarket/doc/installation_and_configuration.md

 Note that the url is defined in sunstone-appmarket.conf and not in sunstone-server.conf.
 Be sure to restart Sunstone for the changes to take effect.

-For more information on how to customize the views based on the user/group interacting with Sunstone check the [sunstone views guide](http://opennebula.org/documentation:rel4.2:suns_views)